Klyra-project/Klyra/CONTRIBUTING.md

 ```

 > Note: We need the git tags for the local development workflow, but they may not be included when you clone the repository.
-To make sure you have them, run `git fetch upstream --tags`, where upstream is the name of the klyra remote repository.
+To make sure you have them, run `git fetch upstream --tags`, where upstream is the name of the Klyra remote repository.

 You should now be ready to setup a local environment to test code changes to core `klyra` packages as follows:

-From the root of the klyra repo, build the required images with:
+From the root of the Klyra repo, build the required images with:

 ```bash
 USE_PANAMAX=disable make images